-With roots in education as a middle school math teacher, I experienced first hand the direct impact that insufficient health education and access to care had in the classroom.
+My career started in an American middle school math classroom.
+There, I experienced first-hand the direct impact that insufficient health education and access to care had on my students and their learning.